 First Open Heart Surgery in Belize

-In July 2012, physicians from KHMH and from CHS performed the first open heart surgery in Belize.
+In July 2012, physicians from KHMH and from Atrium Health performed the first open heart surgery in Belize.
 Adrian Coye, MD, chief of cardiothoracic surgery and medical services director at the KHMH, and R. Mark Stiegel, MD, FACS, cardiothoracic surgeon with SHVI performed a coronary artery bypass graft on a 72-year-old Belizean man and a mitral valve replacement on a 56-year-old Belizean woman.

 “Today is the best day, the best day.
 I don’t know how to describe it, but it means a lot to me because I’m so happy.
 I will be free,” said Emir Alfaro, the first open heart surgery patient in Belize City.